-This hardcover masterpiece is such that Hunt’s avian subjects seem to beg for a hint of flight with the flip of every page while spilling onto its silver gilded pages, it’s gray satin ribbon book marker + all over the inside covers.
+This hardcover masterpiece is such that Hunt’s avian subjects seem to beg for a hint of flight with the flip of every page while spilling onto its silver gilded pages, it’s gray satin ribbon bookmarker and all over the inside covers.

 (”SWALLOWTAIL 1′, 2009 | ‘PARROTS’, 2013)

-When I visited his New York studio once myself, a work of art on its own, you seem to feel like you’re transported into another reality.
-Various rooms completely painted in one singular color are briefly captured in the book.
+After visiting his New York studio once myself, I was transported into another reality.
+Each room I passed through was a work of art on its own.
+Several rooms completely painted in one singular color are briefly captured in the book.
 These colorful spaces were not only home to Hunt’s variety of exotic birds but to many of his painted works.

 Repetition Proved To Be A Huge Influence

-Repetitive imagery, a motif synonymous with Hunt’s work, brought to mind Andy Warhol.
+Repetitive imagery, a motif synonymous with Hunt’s work, brought to mind, Andy Warhol.
 Hunt himself even mentioned this in an Interview magazine December 2011 interview, by Claire Stein.
-Slone said, “I was influenced by Warhol’s repetition of soup cans + Marilyn.”
+Slone said, “I was influenced by Warhol’s repetition of soup cans and Marilyn.”
 Adding, “But I’m more interested in doing it in the sense of prayer, with repetition… It’s really a form of worship.”

-Repetition is quite evident in his attention to detail applied to most of his paintings with deep crosshatch marks made throughout.
+Repetition is quite evident in his attention to detail.
+Notice his signature of deep crosshatch marks applied to most of his paintings.

 I’m more interested in doing it in the sense of prayer, with repetition… It’s really a form of worship